ojerebts/OlgaDev/README.md

 At Globant, I started as a Senior iOS Engineer and was quickly promoted to the role of iOS Tech Lead.
 I was responsible for leading a team of six engineers for a large clothing brand.
 While working

 ## Health App Prototype
-For this freelancing project, I developed a quick prototype that was fetching data from a variety of databses and displayed the information on person's medications in Apple's Health app.
+For this freelancing project, I developed a quick prototype that was fetching data from a variety of databses, files, and online sources with medical information.
+The medications information was then displayed in Apple's Health app.
+The app was designed to enhance user experience in Health app, providing vital information on possible medical contraindication, interactions, and adverse reactions for the user.

 ## Roka Security Messaging App
 Roka Security is a computer service firm specializing in cyber security.
 RokaCom Messaging App was a secure messaging application that allowed encrypted messaging and voice calling over wifi.
 For this project, I implemented end-to-end encryption via SHA-256 encryption and voice calling using open source project [Linphone](https://www.linphone.org/)